There is a new (well, relatively) grinder in the market: the Niche Coffee Grinder.

-This low capacity and the lack of a bean container saves a lot of space at the top and the user is not tempted to leave beans in the hopper until the next day or longer.
+This low capacity and the lack of a bean container save a lot of space at the top.
+Moreover, the user is less likely to leave beans in the hopper until the next day or longer.

 If you want to prepare a whole liter of filter coffee, the stainless steel container is filled almost to the brim with grist and has to be carefully tilted to get it out from under the ejection.

-If you are in the market for a good grinder, this is a good option.
+If you are in the market for a grinder, then the Niche coffee grinder is a great option.